 1 dash - hot pepper sauce

-*Gently mix the ground beef, sun-dried tomatoes, green onions, garlic, egg, bread crumbs, Worchestershire sauce, salt and pepper together in a bowl.
+*Gently mix the ground beef, sun-dried tomatoes, green onions, garlic, egg, breadcrumbs, Worcestershire sauce, salt, and pepper together in a bowl.

-Cook the hamburger on a hot skillet, bbq, or cast iron pan for 5 minutes on one side, flip and cook another 5 minutes on the other side, add any cheese if using; about 2 minites before finished cooking.
+Cook the hamburger on a hot skillet, BBQ, or cast-iron pan for 5 minutes on one side, flip and cook another 5 minutes on the other side, add any cheese if using; about 2 minutes before finished cooking.
 The key here is only flipping your hamburger once.

-Serve the hamburgers on homemade buns (these are the ones we make) or on split english muffins (our recipe coming soon) And add all of your fixings!
+Serve the hamburgers on homemade buns or on split English muffins.
+And add all your fixings!